paul-hammant/tbd/content/game-changers/index.md

 ## Microservices (2011 and 2012)

-The emergence of micro-services as small buildable/deployable things that are glued together with TCP/IP (and XML/YAML/DNS configuration) reinforced "many small repositories" (the kinda reinforce each other really), while this can be done with any branching model, the non-trunk models probably had the mindshare.
+The emergence of micro-services as small buildable/deployable things that are glued together with TCP/IP (and XML/YAML/DNS configuration) reinforced "many small repositories" (they kind of reinforce each other really), while this can be done with any branching model, the non-trunk models probably had the mindshare.
 Monorepos were out completely.
 A possibility from monorepos teams sharing code and source level a HEAD revision, positively laughed it.
 The history page of Wikipedia lists multiple people concurrently pushing the same emergent micro-service